-- (a) The President, or a person appointed by him, is to pray. - (b) The President, or a person appointed by him, is to read a passage from the Bible and apply it. - (c) The minutes of the proceedings of the previous day are to be signed by the President as a correct record, or be otherwise dealt with. - (d) Subject to rules 6.3(2)(d) and 6.3(5), answers to questions asked on previous days are to be given. - (e) The President is to allow members to ask questions in accordance with rule 6.3(2)(c). - (f) The President is to invite members to give notice of motions. - (g) The President is to call the motions, including procedural motions, in the order in which they appear on the business paper in accordance with rule 4.5. - (h) The President is to allow members to move procedural motions. - (i) The Synod is to consider motions about proposed ordinances in the order in which they appear on the business paper. - (j) The Synod is to consider other motions in the order in which they appear on the business paper.
+- (a) The President, or a person appointed by him, is to read prayers. - (b) The President, or a person appointed by him, is to read a passage from the Bible and apply it. - (c) The minutes of the proceedings of the previous day are to be signed by the President as a correct record, or be otherwise dealt with. - (d) Subject to rules 6.3(2)(d) andrule 6.3(5), answers to questions asked on the previous dayprevious days are to be given. - (e) The President is to allow members to ask questions in accordance with rule 6.3(2)(c)rule 6.3. - (f) The President is to allow members to move or give notice of procedural motions and is to invite members to give notice of other motions The President is to invite members to give notice of motions. - (g) The President is to call the motions, including procedural motions, in the order in which they appear on the business paper in accordance with rule 4.5.

+(g)(h) The President is to allow members to move procedural motions.

+- (h)(i) The Synod is to consider motions about proposed ordinances in the order in which they appear on the business paper. - (i)(j) The Synod is to consider other motions in the order in which they appear on the business paper.